jordillonch/CrudGeneratorBundle/README.md

 # CrudGeneratorBundle

-This Symfony2 bundle aims to be the bundle that you are looking for create a nice CRUD with pagination, filter, translation and Twitter bootstrap 2.1 features.
+This Symfony2 bundle aims to be the bundle that you are looking for create a nice CRUD with pagination, filter, translation and Twitter bootstrap 2.2.2 features.

 This bundle is inspired in an article wrote by Ricard Clau: [Extending SensioGeneratorBundle for our Admin Areas](http://www.ricardclau.com/2012/03/extending-sensiogeneratorbundle-for-our-admin-areas/)

-**WARNING: It is an alpha version**

 [![Build Status](https://secure.travis-ci.org/jordillonch/CrudGeneratorBundle.png?branch=master)](http://travis-ci.org/jordillonch/CrudGeneratorBundle)